JoseMayconHS/run-backend/README.md

 # Steps
 1. Create a database in MYSQL;
+2. Create a `password.json` file by storing your MYSQL database password in the `src/services/database` directory or placing the password directly in the `.env` file;
-2. Inside the project folder, access the .env file -> src/services/database/.env;
+3. Inside the project folder, access the `.env` file -> `src/services/database/.env` and check the connection setting;
-3. Make the settings for to connect your database;
+4. Create a `secret.json` file in the `src/services/authentications` directory storing your hash to form the token;
-4. Run the `yarn database` or `npm run database` command on the terminal and verify that all tables have been created and that all base records have been entered;
+5. Run the `yarn database` or `npm run database` command on the terminal and verify that all tables have been created and that all base records have been entered;
-5. Finally run the command again in the terminal `yarn start` or `npm start`
+6. Finally run the command again in the terminal `yarn start` or `npm start`

 # Endpoints
-- get('/getAll/:table') = `/getAll/` and the name of the table you want to fetch.
+- `get('/getAll/:table')` = `/getAll/` and the name of the table you want to fetch.
 This is equivalent to `SELECT * FROM`: table.
-Example: `/getAll/bots`: Returns the name of the searched table and all records in it;
+Example: `/getAll/bots`: Returns the name of the searched table and all records in it.
 >{ table: String / data: Array  }